Pork Shoulder Recipe

 Satisfy Friends and Family With Pork Shoulder

 If you’re wondering how to appease your family, coworkers or friends, remind yourself you have a Grilla Grill and a tasty recipe for pork shoulder.
 With those two features, there’s no way you can fail.
 Barbecued pork shoulder slow-cooked in a wood pellet smoker will make you a star in your backyard.
-Have fun experimenting with creative ways to serve up this pork shoulder recipe.
+Have fun experimenting with creative ways to serve up this pork shoulder recipe and for more tips on smoking food, check out this guide.